Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Discussion

 \section{Discussion}

 Our findings highlight the complexity of automatic hint generation and the limitations of adopting off-the-shelf LLMs as tutoring systems.
 While participants consistently valued certain hint characteristics such as simplicity, novel knowledge perspectives, content diversity, and incremental scaffolding, their preferences diverged on various other aspects.
 For instance, some learners favored answer-focused hints that guided them toward the answer, while others found such feedback unhelpful in improving their learning.
 Beyond feedback on the hints generated by our system, participants also emphasized some unmet needs, with the hints unable to help bridge the linguistic barriers or connect well to their prior knowledge.
-Below, we discuss design considerations for advancing hint generation beyond factual question answering (Section \ref{subsec:design_discussion}), and we position this research problem as a potential avenue for addressing the growing challenge of cognitive offloading among learners (Section \ref{subsec:cognitive_offloading}).
+In Section \ref{subsec:cognitive_offloading}, we discuss the growing challenge of cognitive debt incurred from AI overreliance, and how automatic hint generation can serve as an avenue for addressing this problem.
+Drawing on our findings, we then discuss the design considerations for advancing hint generation beyond factual question answering in Section \ref{subsec:design_discussion}.